Cloud adoption among EU enterprises in 2021

 Cloud adoption in Austria

-Cloud computing adoption among enterprises in Austria has increased 23 percentage points over the past five years, from 17% in 2016 to 40% in 2021.
+Cloud computing adoption among enterprises in Austria has almost doubled over the past six years, from 23% in 2018 to 45% in 2023.

 Cloud adoption in Belgium

-Cloud computing adoption among enterprises in Belgium has almost doubled over the past five years, from 28% in 2016 to 53% in 2021.
+Cloud computing adoption among enterprises in Belgium has increased 12 pp over the past six years, from 40% in 2018 to 52% in 2023.
+The percentage of cloud adoption among Belgian enterprises has slightly decreased in 2023, compared to 2021.

 Cloud adoption in Bulgaria

-Cloud computing adoption among enterprises in Bulgaria has almost doubled over the past five years, from 7% in 2016 to 13% in 2021.
-Bulgaria, as well as Romania and Greece, still holds an adoption rate below 25%.
+Cloud computing adoption among enterprises in Bulgaria has more than doubled over the past six years, from 8% in 2018 to 18% in 2023.
+However, Bulgaria, along with Romania and Greece, still holds an adoption rate below 25%.

 Cloud adoption in Croatia